vractal/react-animated-transitions/README.md

 ### Disabling animation

-Sometimes you may want your component to not animate, but it still being wrapped in `<Animated />`.
+Sometimes you may want to prevent your component from animating, but it is still being wrapped in `<Animated />`.

 ```javascript
 <Animated disabled />